WHAT IS A WELLNESS PROGRAM AND WHY IS IT IMPORTANT?

 the wellness workshop's wellness programs

 The Wellness Workshop’s workplace wellbeing programs are created specifically to meet your organisation’s objectives, size, budget and resources.
 Strategies are evidence based and developed by our organisational psychologist, accredited wellness coach, accredited practicing dietitian, exercise physiologist, mindfulness teacher and personal trainer.
 This ensures strategies consider all aspects of mental, physical and vocational health to increase productivity and engagement while reducing staff absenteeism, high turnover and work-related stress.
 We believe no business is too small to implement initiatives that improve employee wellbeing, thus delivering a happier, healthier and more constructive workforce.
-Programs start from as little as $1499 with wellbeing workshops from $599.
+Workshops start from as little as $599 ex GST.

 For more information on how wellness programs or wellbeing workshops can improve your employees' health and wellbeing email email@example.com or call us on 0412 370 476